bigeasy/stencil/diary.md

 </html>
 ```

-While might translate to a paraemter defined by an evaluation and visible for
+While might translate to a parameter defined by an evaluation and visible for
 the scope, so that both `require` and `include` are scoped and visible.